- Give Us Paws is committed to training methods based on positive reinforcement and supported by behavioral science.

 Other disability qualifications determined on a case-by-case basis.Q: WHAT BREEDS OF DOGS MAKE GOOD SERVICE DOGS?

-A: If you have an existing dog or cat in the household other than your Service Dog, we will make determinations on a case-by-case basis as to whether the program is right for your household.
+A: If you have an existing dog or cat in the household other than your Service Dog, we will make determinations on a case-by-case basis as to whether our program is right for your household.
 Other animals can present distractions which detract from the efficiency of the training schedule.
 Once accepted into the Service Dog training program, we do not allow fostering or ownership of any new animals into the household until the training program is completed.